michaelyamout/writeups/index.md

 ![jenkins](https://user-images.githubusercontent.com/85421181/121051616-33470b00-c77f-11eb-9446-4c541faf6114.png)

 After poking around the application it appears that we can build and deploy new projects without any restriction.
 We will go to ‘New Item > Freestyle project’ and name our project whatever we choose.
 On the next page, we are given several options and the most interesting is the ‘Build’ sections where we can select ‘Execute Windows batch command’ as an option.
 Interesting!
-Let us craft a payload using a Powershell one-liner and Nishang's Invoke-PowerShellTcp.ps1 script.
+Let us craft a payload using a Powershell one-liner and <a href="https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1">Nishang's Invoke-PowerShellTcp.ps1</a> script.

 ### Initial Foothold
 We will append the following line to the very end of our Invoke-PowerShellTcp.ps1 script to enable the callback to our attacker machine once executed on our target machine.
 Please ensure to change ‘10.10.10.10.’ to your IP Address and ‘4444’ to the port which you will be listening on for your reverse shell (Netcat will be utilized for this step and will be explained later).